Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Results and Discussion

-{ }The reactions describing the single species model are given by equations \eqref{eq:hr} and \eqref{eq:ner}.
-The state vector is $\textbf{X}=[X_1,X_2]=[X_1,X_1^{*}]$.
-Suppose, we take our observable of interest $Y_a$ as the number of GTP consumption or GDP release in the forward reaction of equation \eqref{eq:ner} with the rate constant $k_{11}^{+}$ (link $a$ in Figure \ref{fig:model}).
-So, the generalised distance $d_{12}^a=1=-d_{21}^a ; d_{12}^b=0=d_{21}^b$.
-Now, using equation \eqref{eq:lmatrix}, the $2\times 2$ generator matrix $\textbf{L}^a(z)$ for the single species model is given by
+For the single Rab species switching model described by the reactions \eqref{eq:hr} and \eqref{eq:ner}, the state vector is $\textbf{X}=[X_1,X_1^{*}]^{T}$ (see Figure \ref{fig:model}).
+Suppose our observable of interest $Y_a$ is the number of GTP molecules consumed or GDP molecules released in the forward reaction of \eqref{eq:ner} with the rate constant $k_{11}^{+}$ (i.e., the link $`a$' in Figure \ref{fig:model}).
+The generalised distance $d_{12}^a=-d_{21}^a=1$ and $d_{12}^b=d_{21}^b=0$.
+Using equation \eqref{eq:lmatrix}, we calculate the $2\times 2$ generator matrix $\textbf{L}^a(z)$ for the single species Rab switching model as,